egorman-sray/python-service-template/{{cookiecutter.repo_name}}/DEVELOPER.md

 ## Workflows

-Our workflows are managed by the [data-technology-infrastructure repository](https://github.com/arabesque-sray/data-technology-infrastructure), see their explaination for how workflows are executed.
+Our workflows are managed by the [data-technology-infrastructure repository](https://github.com/arabesque-sray/data-technology-infrastructure), see their explanation for how workflows are executed.